tangjm/exampleDockerImage/README.md

 sudo service docker start
 ```

 Build a container image from a Git repository.
-Either use [this one](https://github.com/tangjm/testDockerOnEC2#main) I made  or create your own.
+Either use the one I made or create your own.

 ```bash
 sudo docker build -t my-app:v1 https://github.com/tangjm/testDockerOnEC2#main